ismilawd/ismilawd/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Cassandra driver for efcore
+- 🔭 I’m currently boared
 - 📫 How to reach me: instagram: http://instagram.com/ismilawd

-Find me on youtube `Code with Milli`